princeton-sns/scuba/apps/README.md

 - Providers share their overall availability with all patients
 - Providers either confirm or deny requested appointments
 - When a provider confirms an appointment, they also atomically update their availability object for all patients
-- Should use transactional DAL to achieve serializability (currently using single-key DAL)
+- TODO Should use transactional TANK to achieve serializability (currently using single-key TANK)

 ## Chess

 - [ ] compiles
 - [ ] runs

+## Family Social Media

+- [x] compiles
+- [x] runs

+- Family members can interact within "families"
+- They can create posts, comment on posts, and share their locations
+- Uses single-key TANK to achieve causal consistency

 ## Lightswitch